Sagada Tourist Spots – Discovering the Caves and Coffins of Sagada

-Sagada was our next stop after having explored the rice terraces of Banaue and Batad.
-People we met raved about how beautiful Sagada was and how we should spend time there, so we booked a three-night stay without actually having a clear idea of what to do there.
-Indeed it was a good decision, the little mountain town did not disappoint.
-Here’s our guide to discovering the caves and coffins of Sagada.
+Sagada was our next stop after having explored the spectacular rice terraces of Banaue and Batad.
+People we met raved about how beautiful Sagada was and how we should spend time there, so we booked a three-night stay without actually having a clear idea of the best Sagada tourist spots or having planned out a proper Sagada itinerary.

 Entrance to the Sumaguing Cave